-You must carry out a right to rent immigration check on any lodger who moves in after 31st January 2016.
+You must carry out a right to rent immigration check on any lodger who moves in.

 How to sell your shared ownership home

-If you die and the lease for your home is in joint names, the lease transfers to the other joint owner.
+If the lease is in joint names, the lease will transfer to the other joint owner if you die.

-Get advice from a solicitor if you are not sure who can succeed to a shared-ownership home.
+Get advice from a solicitor if you are not sure who can inherit a shared ownership home.

 Use the Law Society directory to find a solicitor in your area.